samcal/thenewrad.io/_posts/2014-10-02-perversion-of-fear.markdown

 In this way, I view fear and its perversion as a threat.
 I fear it.
 Though by recognizing it, perhaps I can overcome any obstacles it may present to my clarity of thought.

-[^1] The causes of depression are multivaried and multifaceted, and that I do not suppose to have a full understanding their entirety.
-This is one interpretation of the charecteristic persistence of depression.
+[^1]: The causes of depression are multivaried and multifaceted, and I do not suppose to have a full understanding of their entirety.
+This is one interpretation of the persistence of depression.
-[^2] Disregarding religious/supernatural opposition
+[^2]: Disregarding religious/supernatural opposition